ggear/cloudera-framework/README.md

 * Flume
 * Kafka

-A Maven archetype is also included, codifying the standards and setting expectations.
+A Maven archetype is also included, codifying the standards, providing an example end to end ingest and processing pipeline and synthetic data to exercise the codebase.

 ##Requirements